AmosNimos/change-directory-plus/README.md

 ## Features currently in development (Not yet implemented to the repository):
 	 Rename files and directorys
-	 Copy a line of text to clipboard
 	 Edit a line of text in a file.
-	 Create new file and directory
+	 Create new file
 	 Lunch application
+	 (working) Copy a line of text to clipboard
+	 (working) Create new directory
-	 Delete files and directorys
+	 (working) Delete files and directorys
 	 (working) Open a terminal at a (selected directory) without closing cdp.
 	 (working) Open the directory and file with the default gui file manager (working) Vim keys (H,J,K,L)